 There’s no denying it – the Border Collie is an extremely smart dog.
 There are so many reasons why they’re second to none in dog smarts.
-So, let’s examine what really makes them so bright.
+So, let’s examine what really makes them the “world’s smartest.”

 RECOMMENDED: 100 Most intelligent Dog Breeds